funnytao/axll-frontend/README.md

 # Axll Frontend Project

-An application that allows users subscribe to news when the service is available.
+An application that allows users to subscribe to news when the service is available.

 ## Description